-In general, after you have met the eligibility requirements for Company Matching Contributions, the Company will match one dollar for each dollar you contribute, up to a maximum of 6% of your annual eligible pay up to the limit established by the Internal

-Revenue Service (IRS).
-The automatic enrollment feature is designed to encourage you to get the most from these Company Matching Contributions.
-See "Company Matching Contributions" on page 17 for information about eligibility for the Company Matching Contribution.
+In general, after you have met the eligibility requirements for Company Matching Contributions, the Company will match one dollar for each dollar you contribute, up to a maximum of 6% of your annual eligible pay up to the limit established by the PR-Code.
+To get the most from these Company Matching Contributions, you should contribute at least 6% of your annual eligible pay to the Plan.
+See "Company Matching Contributions" on page 12 for information about eligibility for the Company Matching Contribution.